GitHubDragonFly/HTML_CSS_JS_Flask/README.md

    - subsequent clicks of the button will run any subsequent morph target one at the time
    - the facial expressions of the mentioned example are located at X6-X7-X8 for `Head_4` object, while X0 to X5 contain those same expressions but for `Head_2` and `Head_3` objects, which are parts of the whole `Head` and I am not really sure why those facial expressions exist as such
    - do note that the above example seems to have some faults in it and has shown some disconnects and material issues, which are not necessarily visible in all viewers due to coding and design approach (try it in the viewers mentioned in the `Resources` section, with Don McCurdy's `GLTF Viewer` actually showing how many errors were detected)
-   - other examples, like `Horse.glb` or `Parrot.glb`, will be showing those morph targets almost like frames of the animation itself
+   - other examples, like `Horse.glb` or `Parrot.glb`, will be showing those morph targets like frames of the animation itself
  - PLY viewer now includes STL file loader
- - PLY / OBJ viewers also include an experimental flat shading button, with letter "F"
+ - PLY / OBJ viewers also include an experimental flat shading button, with letter "F", which will be disabled for STL files since they don't seem to respond to it
  - FBX / OBJ viewers also include an experimental texture switching button, with letter "T", which was tested as working with both local and URL version of this OBJ example:
    - `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus.obj`
    - URL loading of the above OBJ example has to be done with multiple comma separated URLs: `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus.obj, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus_A.jpg, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus_M.jpg, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus_N.jpg, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus_R.jpg, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/obj/cerberus/Cerberus_RM.jpg`